 Where does the additional oil supply come from?

-Each IEA member country has an obligation to hold emergency oil stocks equivalent to at least 90 days of net oil imports.
-In the event of a severe oil supply disruption, IEA members can decide to release these stocks to the market as part of a collective action.
+In the event of a severe oil supply disruption, IEA members can decide to release emergency oil stocks to the market as part of a collective action.
 Once the need for an IEA collective action has been agreed, each member country’s contribution is proportionate to its share of total oil consumption among IEA member countries.

 When has IEA collective action taken place previously?